DiegoReis265/Reposit-rio---BootCamp---Gera-o-Tech-Unimed-BH---Ci-ncia-de-Dados/Aprendendo criar pacotes no python _ simples_calculadora/README.md

-# calculadora_simples
+# Simples_Calculadora

 Description.
-The package package_name is used to:
+The package simples_calculadora is used to:
 	- def soma
 	- def subtracao
         - def multiplicacao